Social Justice and Anti-Racism Resources

 Reading Suggestions

-• "How the Word Is Passed: A Reckoning with the History of Slavery Across America" by Clint Smith offers a powerful exploration of America's slavery history, challenging readers to confront its legacy and impact across the nation.
+• "How the Word Is Passed: A Reckoning with the History of Slavery Across Americaby Clint Smith offers a powerful exploration of America's history with slavery, challenging readers to confront its legacy and impact across the nation.

-• "Sister Outsider: Essays and Speeches" by Audre Lorde: Audre Lorde's essays touch on issues of race, gender, and sexuality, emphasizing the importance of intersectional perspectives and solidarity.
+• "Sister Outsider: Essays and Speeches" by Audre Lorde: her essays touch on issues of race, gender, and sexuality, emphasizing the importance of intersectional perspectives and solidarity.

 • "When They Call You a Terrorist: A Black Lives Matter Memoir" by Patrisse Khan-Cullors and asha bandele: This memoir offers insight into the Black Lives Matter movement and the experiences of its co-founder, Patrisse Khan-Cullors.